 Welcome to the online home of Josa Young’s debut novel One Apple Tasted (E&T Books).

 25 November 2013 One Apple Tasted received a boost over the weekend, and is No 1 Romantic Comedy (paid for) in Kindle - No 12 overall in Kindle charts.
-The new novel, Sail Upon the Land, will be published in paperback and on Kindle and other devices, in Spring 2014.
+The new novel, Sail Upon the Land, will be published in paperback and on Kindle and other devices, in October 2014.

 18 February 2010: I am appearing at The Fire Station Book Swap with the thrilling Patrick Woodrow, as Scott Pack announces in his hilarious and informative publishing blog Me and My Big Mouth.
 Come along and meet us, bring cake and/or a slanket to get in free and generally enjoy this refreshing take on the book event.